An Update on the Classification of Rank 2 Weak Fano Threefolds: Introduction

 A smooth Fano variety is a smooth projective variety whose anticanonical class is ample.
 A smooth weak Fano variety is a smooth projective variety whose anticanonical class is both nef and big.
 This relaxation of the ampleness condition gives rise to a wider and more complex class of threefolds.
 Weak Fano threefolds are of interest because they appear in the study of the birational geometry of threefolds, particularly in connection with the Minimal Model Program (MMP).
 They often serve as building blocks or intermediate steps in understanding the structure of more complicated three-dimensional varieties.
 Besides the contribution to the classification of Sarkisov links, these weak Fano threefolds have applications to the construction of $G_2$-manifolds and Calabi-Yau threefolds (\cite{CHNP12},\cite{CHNP13}).

-In this paper, we provide an update to the numerical classification of weak Fano threefolds $X$ with Picard number two that started with \cite{Tak89}, \cite{JPR05}, \cite{JPR07}, \cite{Kal09} and \cite{CM13}.
-In these papers, weak Fano threefolds were obtained by blowing up a curve or a point on a Fano threefold of Picard rank 1 under different assumptions.
-The outcome of these papers was the complete numerical classification of possible Sarkisov links between Fano threefolds of Picard number one.
-There are over 200 distinct families of these weak Fano threefolds with Picard number two.
+In this paper, we provide an update to the numerical classification of smooth weak Fano threefolds $X$ with Picard number two that started with \cite{Tak89}, \cite{JPR05}, \cite{JPR07}, \cite{Kal09} and \cite{CM13}.
+In these papers, weak Fano threefolds were obtained by blowing up a curve or a point on a smooth Fano threefold of Picard rank 1 under different assumptions.
+The outcome of these papers was the complete numerical classification of Sarkisov links of special type between smooth Fano threefolds of Picard number one and in turn, the classification of the central models of class rank 2.
+There are over 200 distinct families of these smooth weak Fano threefolds with Picard number two.
 The geometric construction of many cases was left open.

 In a series of papers that followed, namely \cite{BL12}, \cite{BL15}, \cite{ACM17}, significant progress was made to complete the geometric classification of these links, which meant to either explicitly construct the Sarkisov link with the known numerical invariants or to show no such link could occur.
 The geometric classification is mostly done, but not yet complete.
 For a more in depth summary of the classification scheme for the rank two weak Fano threefold classification problem, see the corresponding sections of \cite{CHNP13}.